 At age 14, Cook created his very first animated film, The Saga of Benny Caru.
 In the short, the title character gets lost while searching for a men’s restroom in the White House, during Richard Nixon’s presidency.
-Ultimately, Caru ends up in the bowels of the White House, where he discovers a creature very similar to Frankenstein’s monster.
+Ultimately, Caru ends up in the basement of the White House, where he discovers a creature very similar to Frankenstein’s monster.
 What happens next to Caru remains a mystery, even to Cook.

 “So, the story ended with a monster coming at Benny.
 You could draw your own conclusion at the end,” remembers Cook.
 “I didn’t know much about story structure at the time.”

 Cook’s love of animation was partially ignited by sitting in front of the television, as a four-year-old boy, enjoying the cartoons of Hanna-Barbera Studios.
 Hence, it seemed appropriate to him that, at age 18, his first break in the animation industry arrived with an internship at Hanna-Barbera, as an assistant animator.
 One of his most notable tasks there was working on the 15-minute pilot of The Smurfs, used to pitch the television series to NBC.